 This is a one-stop location for all your secondary containment information needs.

-The rise of telecommunications services and electronics use is increasing installations of stationary lead-acid batteries (SLAB).
-SLABs provide power for telecommunication distribution centers, UPS systems, and other applications.
-The wide-spread use of these units leds to increased concerns over safety and environmental hazards that can result from proper battery containment failure.
+The rise of telecommunications services and electronics use is increasing concerns over battery spill containment.
+Stationary lead-acid batteries (SLABs) provide power for telecommunication distribution centers, UPS systems and other applications.
+Installation of these batteries has caused increased awareness regarding battery spill containment systems and standards around OSHA battery storage.
+The widespread use of these units presents new environmental hazards that can result from battery containment failure.
+In this article, we discuss battery spill containment requirements and regulations that should be followed when installing SLABs and other related equipment.

-On the federal level, the EPA enforces the Code of Federal Regulations (CFR).
+On the federal level, the EPA enforces the Code of Federal Regulations (CFR) regarding battery acid spill containment.
 This regulation stems from the Resources Conservation Recovery Act (RCRA) and the Right to Know Act.
 The Right to Know Act requires businesses to report the storage of any hazardous materials exceeding 500 lb — including batteries.

-The RCRA states that any materials exceeding 500 lb (10 lb equals 1 gal of electrolyte) must have liquid-tight, secondary containment systems.
+The RCRA states that any materials exceeding 500 lb (10 lb equals 1 gal of electrolyte) must have liquid-tight secondary containment systems and recommend using storage buildings for hazardous materials.

-Additionally, an OSHA federal regulation addresses worker safety issues in the presence of flooded-cell batteries.
-To protect workforces, this regulation requires:
+OSHA federal regulations address worker safety issues in the presence of flooded-cell batteries.
+To protect workforces, OSHA battery storage regulations require:

-In addition, recent amendments to Article 64 of the Uniform Fire Code (UFC) expanded spill containment requirements.
+Recent amendments to Article 64 of the Uniform Fire Code (UFC) expanded battery spill containment requirements.
 The new requirements include VRLA batteries if the minimum electrolyte-capacity thresholds of battery systems are greater than 50 gal and individual jars are greater than 20 gal.
-In addition, legislation currently under review by the National Fire Protection Association (NFPA) and the National Electrical Code (NEC) may increase the scope of enforcement.
+Legislation currently under review by the National Fire Protection Association (NFPA) and the National Electrical Code (NEC) may increase the scope of enforcement regarding battery acid spill containment.

-Protect your business, your resources and your worksite with the right containment solution.
-Polystar Containment’s staff of containment solution experts help you choose the right solution for your industry and needs.
-Browse our collection of chemical containment products or contact us to learn more about Polystar Containment’s secondary containment and spill prevention systems.
+Protect your business, your resources and your worksite with the right battery spill containment solution.
+Polystar Containment’s staff of battery containment solution experts help you choose the right solution for your industry and needs.
+Browse our collection of hazardous material spill containment products to learn more about Polystar Containment’s secondary battery acid spill containment and prevention systems.

 "I have been installing Poly Dike MPE Systems for well over a year.
 My business requires a system that ships easily and installs quickly with minimal personnel and tools yet provides robust spill containment in a professional looking package.
 The MPE System not only meets, but exceeds my expectations in each of these areas ...
 All-in-all, I guess what’s most impressive is that after a single installation, every customer of mine now requires that I use the Poly Dike MPE for his job site.
 Nothing speaks more to the confidence me and my customers have in the MPE system than that."